Configuration Files

 [projects."<path>"] | dir, branch | Both |

-[jobs."<name>"] | Per-job field overrides (any CI YAML field) | Both |
+[jobs."<name>"] | Per-job field overrides (any CI YAML field); name may be a glob pattern | Both |

 Common configurations#